-Today we’ve got a review of the Naturehike ultralight trekking pole to share with you all.
-When we reviewed the 3F UL Gear Solo recently, the search was on for a cheap lightweight trekking pole to prop the tent up.
-We managed to find this one from Naturehike (Amazon link here) which seemed to strike exactly the right balance between weight and price.
-So, let’s dive into it and see how this pole performed!
+Hi folks.
+Today on the blog we’re taking a look at this Naturehike Trekking Pole.
+Recently I bought the 3F UL Gear Solo, and when I did the search was on for a cheap lightweight trekking pole to prop up the tent.
+I managed to find this one on Ali Express (you can also find it on Amazon) which seemed to strike the right balance between weight and price.
+So, let’s dive into it and see how this trekking pole performed!

-Weight might not seem like an overly important factor when choosing a trekking
+Weight might not seem like an important factor when choosing a trekking

 The pole had a stated weight of 234 grams.
 When we did our own weigh-in, we found it came in just a shade over at 237 grams (without the bag).
-As we’ve said before, it’s always wise to assume that whatever you’re buying might weigh a little more (or a little less, if you’re lucky) than stated.
+As we’ve said on this blog before, it’s always best to assume that whatever you’re buying might weigh a little more (or a little less, if you’re lucky) than stated.

 The pole is made of Carbon Fibre and 7075 Aluminum Alloy.
 The tip of the pole is Tungsten Steel.
 Both the cap at the end and the grip are made from EPA Rubber, as near as I can tell.
-The listed specs page seem to be a little vague on that part 🙂
+The listed specs page seems to be a little vague on that part!

 Naturehike Cheap Lightweight Trekking Pole Review

-So, let’s take a look at how this pole actually performed for us on a recent trip.
+So, let’s take a look at how this pole actually performed on a recent trip.

 For some reason, it took me about 5 attempts to be able to extend the pole when I first got it.
 There’s definitely a knack, and a lack of any real instructions didn’t help!
 But once you know how, it’s easy to extend and collapse in a couple of seconds.
 I found the storage bag that comes with the pole pretty handy for when it’s not in use as well.